arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

       description: |
         Returns the document identified by the collection name and document key.
         The returned document contains three special attributes:
-        - `_id` containing the document identifier
+        - `_id` containing the document identifier build with the following pattern: `collection-name/_key`.
+          It is useful for identifying documents in a result that combines data from multiple collections.
-        - `_key` containing key which uniquely identifies a document in a given collection
+        - `_key` containing key which uniquely identifies a document in a **given** collection
         - `_rev` containing the revision
       parameters:
         - name: collection